 Weight Loss: Answers from Cardiologist Jeff Trost

-Johns Hopkins cardiologist Dr. Jeff Trost shared his weight loss journey and answered questions from followers during a Facebook chat to help others accomplish their health goals.
+Johns Hopkins cardiologist Dr. Jeffrey Trost shared his weight loss journey and answered questions from followers during a Facebook chat to help others accomplish their health goals.

 How do I incorporate exercise into my busy schedule?